‘General Hospital’ Spoilers: Tonja Walker Finally Makes her Way Back, Her Return Promises To Shake Things Up In Port Charles

 Speaking of Leo, he hasn’t been seen on screen hardly at all since he has been born.
 However, it looks like Julian’s defiance on Monday’s episode may have terrible consequences.
 He told Rudge that he is done catering to his boss and now his family is in danger because of it.
 It looks like Leo is in trouble and this may just be the thing that brings Julian and this woman who is calling the shots face-to-face.
 It will most likely be Tonja Walker sitting there as the lady in red, but it may not be Olivia Jerome at all.

-There are many rumors swirling on who she will be playing and it is gearing towards the role Walker played many years ago, but that has not been confirmed just yet.
+There are many rumors swirling on who she will be playing, and it is gearing towards the role Walker played many years ago, but that has not been confirmed just yet.
 The actress recently mentioned that her return will be quite shocking and will be shaking things up in Port Charles.
 Her coming back to General Hospital promises to be amazing.

 CAN'T WAIT! @Tonjawalker promises her @GeneralHospital return will be "fantastic!" —> https://t.co/9kJxF6L5q8 #GH pic.twitter.com/sAAPjQbXSJ